Erastuskanyatta/CRUD-Operations-with-YII2-Framework-Using-GII/index.md

 ```

-3. Now, open `/optlampp/htdocs` using teminal and type this command:
+3. Now, open `/optlampp/htdocs` using terminal and type this command:

 ```